bleeptools/spotykach/build.md

 - Connect Daisy with a computer and run hardware-test.ino.
 All three leds should lit up.

 ### MPR121 touch sensor
-- Place and solder MPR121 female header on the bottom of the board as shown in photo.
+- Place and solder MPR121 female header at the bottom of the board as shown in photo.
 - Place and solder front pannel female header.
 - Place and solder male header to the front panel as shown in the photo.
+[TODO]

+### Pots, Switches and Sockets
+- Place pots, switches and sockets on the board as shown on the photo.
+Don't solder yet.
+- Put the front panel in place and screw 2-3 nuts on the pots to hold it in place.
+- Make sure all the components are at their place.
+- Turn the assembly upside down and solder components.
+Soldering switches you'll need to push them from the opposite side to hold them in place.
+- Remove front panel
+- Turn all the pots to the middle and vheck potential short circuits with the multimeter.
+- Wire controls slots to the breakout as following: